netzob/netzob/README.rst

 Technical Description
 ---------------------

+This version of Netzob should used as a python library to be imported either in your scripts or in favorite interactive shell (ipython?).

 Netzob's source code is mostly made of Python (90%) with some specific extensions in C (6%).
-It includes a graphical interface based on GTK3.

-The tool is made of a core (officially maintained) and of bunch of plugins (exporters, importers, ...).
-Some plugins are provided by the team while others are created and managed directly by users.

 More Information
 ----------------